Landscape Design Billings, Montana ❣

 It takes both experience and talent to be a good landscape designer.
 Good design requires not only an artistic eye, but also a business and problem solving mind combined with practical hands on experience installing and building landscapes.

 Our story at Billings Landscaping, LLC began with one of our co-founders who is a licensed expert in horticulture.
 His intimate knowledge of plants and proper planting techniques has been instrumental in setting us apart.
 Another strong influence was a landscape architect named Eirik Heikes.
-Eirik is a internationally recognized tapestry artist and regionally significant botanist.
+Eirik is a internationally recognized landscape architect and regionally significant botanist.
 His influence at Billings Landscaping came when he was employed as the director of landscape design at CTA Architects.
 At Billings Landscaping, our passion is beautifying Billings Landscapes through excellence in landscape design.

 Landscape Design ❤ Billings